+The need for participatory public policy became apparent to Dr Fulda during the time of his PhD research, which he conducted in China from 2003 until 2007.
 As a trained social and political scientists he received his PhD from Free University of Berlin in 2009.
 His PhD supervisor was Professor Eberhard Sandschneider, former Director of the German Council on Foreign Relations (DGAP).
 In his published PhD thesis he critiqued Germany's foreign and development policy towards China and examined new approaches for civil society assistance.

 He wrote his PhD thesis while working in Beijing as a development practitioner.
 As a consultant he helped design and implement three major capacity building initiatives for Chinese civil society organisations: the Participatory Urban Governance Programme for Migrant Integration (2006-07), the Social Policy Advocacy Coalition for Healthy and Sustainable Communities (2009-11) and the EU-China Civil Society Dialogue Programme (2011-14).

 He was also academic advisor to the China Social Sector Pioneer Program (2014-17), a capacity building initiative for pioneering Chinese civil society organisations.
 The CSSP is funded by the Dubai-based Legatum Foundation and implemented by the Philadelphia-based philanthropic consultancy company Geneva Global.